knaidu/problem-solving/trees/inorder_traversal_constant_space.md

 Given a binary tree with parent node pointers, implement an inorder traversal using constant space.

 ## Solution
-- Use the parent pointer to nagivate from child to parent and testing which node must be processed next
+- Use the parent pointer to navigate from child to parent and testing which node must be processed next

 ## Code